SpiritAxolotl/ca-license-plates/README.md

 - Some records are missing reason codes, customer meanings, reviewer comments, and/or statuses.
 - A reviewer comment of "No micro" indicates that a paper application was submitted but was unavailable in the DMV's imaging system.
 - In a few cases the reason code is some other character or word besides `Y` or `N`, possibly a typo.
 - I tried to redact any records I found that seemed to include too much personal information about the applicant (about 50 in 2015-16).
+This included full names, addresses or telephone numbers.
 - Because the data is parsed from Excel workbooks that are not 100% consistent in structure, there may be some errors.
+- The data is not sorted, but ordered by the date of the workbook (so earlier entries are from earlier dates, later entries are from later dates).
+The plates were alphabetized within each workbook.
 - Review reason codes are described as follows:

 ```